Estate Planning

 Below I will discuss:

-Similarities between Lady Bird Deeds and Texas Transfer on Death Deeds
+Similarities between Lady Bird Deeds and Transfer on Death Deeds in Texas

-Differences between Lady Bird Deeds and Texas Transfer on Death Deeds
+Key Differences Between Lady Bird Deeds and Transfer on Death Deeds

 Texas recognizes that the use of Transfer on Death Deeds can affect the ability of a decedent’s creditors to recover a deceased person’s debt.
 Therefore, Section 114.106 of the statute allows the personal representative or creditor of the estate to claw back a piece of property that the homeowner transferred by transfer on death deed back into the estate if the homeowner’s estate is not sufficient to the pay the debts of the estate, related taxes, or allowances to the homeowner’s family.

-As a result, title companies may be reluctant to insure clear title for two years, until the claims period has expired, or at least until they receive assurances that the deceased homeowner’s debts have been paid.
+As a result, title companies may hesitate to insure clear title for two years until the claims period expires, or until they receive assurances that the deceased homeowner’s debts have been paid.

 Ladybird deeds allow homeowners to transfer their interest in the property with warranties, whereas the Texas Transfer on Death Deed statute specifically states that the interest in the property transfers without covenant of warranty of title, even if the deed contains a contrary provision.
-Therefore, whether the beneficiary of a Transfer on Death Deed will be covered by the grantor’s title policy is uncertain.
+Therefore, it is not certain whether the grantor’s title policy will cover the beneficiary of a Transfer on Death Deed.

 The Texas Transfer on Death Deed statute states that only the homeowner can sign a Transfer on Death Deed, whereas no such restrictions exist for a Lady Bird Deed.
 Therefore, if the homeowner lacks capacity, an agent under a power of attorney cannot execute a Transfer on Death Deed.
 However, an agent under a power of attorney will be able to execute a Lady Bird Deed if the power of attorney so authorizes.